-The German Commission on Radiological Protection (SSK) advises the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) on issues concerning protection from the risks of ionising and non-ionising radiation.
-The Commission's members are appointed by the BMUB.
+The German Commission on Radiological Protection (SSK) advises the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) on issues concerning protection from the risks of ionising and non-ionising radiation.
+The Commission's members are appointed by the BMU.
 They are independent and not bound by any mandatory instructions.

-The results of the Commission’s consultations are communicated to the BMUB as scientific and technical recommendations and statements and are published on the SSK website.
+The results of the Commission’s consultations are communicated to the BMU as scientific and technical recommendations and statements and are published on the SSK website.